Introduction

 KeyDescription

-nopNo encoding validation.
-Treats the file as a stream of raw bytes
+nopNo encoding validation; treats file as raw bytes

 utf-8UTF-8 encoding